Balinda/Getting-and-Cleaning-Data/README.md

 run_analysis.R - Code to read and clean data as specified by assignment

 ## Output
-tidy.csv	- tidy data set that meets requirements below
+tidy.txt	- tidy data set that meets requirements below

 ## How to reproduce results
 1. Copy files listed under *Files used* to your default directory